rapidfort/community-images/community_images/mongodb/bitnami/README.md

 # RapidFort hardened image for MongoDB®

 RapidFort has optimized and hardened this MongoDB® container image.
-It is free to use.
-To run this image, please sign up on [www.rapidfort.com](https://www.rapidfort.com) to obtain an access token, and provide this token as an environment variable named RF_ACCESS_TOKEN when running the image.
+This container is free to use and has no license limitations.

 This optimized image is functionally equivalent to [Bitnami MongoDB®][source-image-repo-link] image but more secure with a significantly smaller software attack surface.